Skip to content

 • Quote Management: Suppliers can submit multiple quotes per costing.

-• Approval Workflow: Only one supplier quote can be approved per costing, and the costing can only be marked as complete once a quote is approved.
+• Approval Workflow: For Single Price templates, only one supplier quote can be approved per costing, and the costing can only be marked as complete once a quote is approved.
+For Price by Colour templates, approval and Final Buy Price are managed per colourway under Style > Colour (see Price by Colour: Supplier layout and approvals above).

 • Choose Columns: Customise the table view by selecting which columns to display.
 The Factory column is required and cannot be deleted.
 Even if you remove all other columns, the Choose Columns toolbar remains accessible, allowing you to add columns back at any time.
 When un-selecting all columns, the pop-up will remain open until you manually close it, giving you the opportunity to review your selection before confirming.